Dalmatian dog: 101 Dalmatians

 The Dalmatian breed experienced a massive surge in popularity as a result of the 1956 novel The Hundred and One Dalmatians written by British author Dodie Smith, and later due to the two Walt Disney films based on the book.
 The Disney animated film, released in 1961, later spawned a 1996 live-action remake, 101 Dalmatians, which also received a sequel, 102 Dalmatians in 2000.
 In 2003, Disney released 101 Dalmatians II: Patch's London Adventure, the official sequel to the original 1961 film.

 After the wave of popularity stemming from the films, Dalmatians were abandoned in large numbers by their original owners and left with animal shelters.
-As a result, Dalmatian rescue organizations sprang up to care for the unwanted dogs and find them new homes.
+As a result, Dalmatian rescue organisations sprang up to care for the unwanted dogs and find them new homes.
 AKC registrations of Dalmatians decreased 90% during the 2000–2010 period.

 Two animated television series based on the franchise were also created, the first being 101 Dalmatians: The Series (1997–1998), and the second 101 Dalmatian Street (2019–2020).